-Other than that, our domestic dogs are generally good for a small amount of common cheeses, such as cottage cheese, cream cheese, feta, cheddar, parmesan, Havarti, provolone, paneer, parmesan/Parmigiano Reggiano, mozzarella, ricotta, brie, goat cheese, gouda, swiss cheese, American cheese, asiago, Monterey jack, halloumi, fontina, pecorino romano, camembert and Emmental cheese.
+Other than that, our home dogs are generally good for a small amount of common cheeses, such as cottage cheese, cream cheese, feta, cheddar, parmesan, Havarti, provolone, paneer, parmesan/Parmigiano Reggiano, mozzarella, ricotta, brie, goat cheese, gouda, swiss cheese, American cheese, asiago, Monterey jack, halloumi, fontina, pecorino romano, camembert and Emmental cheese.

 Most of these are made using cow milk, some are goat milk, buffalo milk, sheep milk, or in a combination.

-High-Fat & High-salt in cheese
+High-Fat & High-salt (sodium)

-Remarkably, cheese is high-fat salted food with moderate protein and low carb.
-As dogs can’t really tolerate high-fat food well, so never overfed your dogs with cheese.
+Remarkably, gorgonzola is high-fat food with moderate protein and low carb.
+As dogs can’t tolerate high-fat food well, so never overfed your dogs with cheese.

 After the puppy weaned and starts to eat solid food, their body no longer produces an enzyme called lactase sufficiently to digest lactose in milk, therefore showing symptoms of lactose intolerance.

 Avoid the flavoured cheese

-These are not suitable for dogs to eat.
+These are not suitable for dogs.
 Instead, you should feed your dogs with only the plain cheese itself.
 The shredded or grated cheese also comes with many additives.

 Continus reading: Mozzarella vs Parmigiano Reggiano